fernandesyuri16/holiday-plans/README.md

 # ⛱ Holiday Plans

-This project consists of a RESTful API for managing vacation plans:
+This project consists of a RESTful API for managing vacation plans and these are some of features:

 1. User registration, login and logout;
 2. Listing, registering, editing and deleting vacation plans;